10+ Top Tips Friendliest Rabbit Breeds For A Cuddly Pet Rabbit

 This tip will be of more use if you are involved in rabbit shows.
 Some bloodlines will have a tendency to be on the aggressive side because the breeders want to have the best body type possible so they won’t cull a rabbit that has too much natural aggression.

 Other times it is just the breed.
-Some breeds are just hard to handle.
+Some breeds are just hard to handle and do not make good pet rabbit breeds.
 I’m looking at you Checkered Giants.

 But if you are willing to put up with their shenanigans then get the breed you love.

-Like any animal, on occasion, you might find that bad apple in these breeds I am going to recommend.
+Like any animal, on occasion, you might find that bad apple in any of the rabbit breeds.
 That one rabbit was just downright mean and that does happen.
 If that is not a natural characteristic of that breed don’t be afraid to try the breed again.

 What Was The Breed Ment For

-If they are a market animal (intended to be eaten) then it is not as big of a deal if they are friendly and easy to handle.
-A market rabbit is going to be are going to be gone in about 12 weeks anyway.
+If they are a market animal (intended to be eaten) like the Californian rabbit breed then it is not as big of a deal if they are friendly and easy to handle.
+A market rabbit is going to be gone in about 12 weeks anyway.
 Make sense?

-Now I am not saying that all meat rabbits are nasty but they definitely have a tendency to be grouchy and not make the best pets.
+Now I am not saying that all meat rabbits can have a tendency to be grouchy and not make the best pets.

 Friendliest Rabbit Breeds For Pets